jarelllama/Scam-Blocklist/data/README.md

 ### How domains are added to the blocklist

 - The script searches Google with a list of search terms almost exclusively used in scam sites
-- Invalid entries (non domains) are removed
-- Domains are filtered against a whitelist (scam reporting sites, forums, genuine stores, etc.)
+- Domains are filtered against a whitelist (scam reporting sites, forums, genuine stores, etc.), along with other filtering
-- Domains with whitelisted TLDs (edu, gov) are removed
 - Domains are compared against the Cisco Umbrella Toplist
 - Domains found in the toplist are checked manually
 - Dead domains are removed